aspnetzero/documents/docs/en/Development-Mvc-Core-Docker.md

 <img src="images/development-docker-mvc/docker-cs-configuration.png" alt="docker-cs-configuration"  style="zoom:100%;" />

-This environment variable overrides the connection string which has been set it appsettings.json.
+This environment variable overrides the connection string which has been set in appsettings.json.
 This way you can use both development environments without mixing up the configurations.

-In some cases, you may get **container conflict errors** when switching between docker projects; like debugging **docker-compose-mvc-only** first then start debugging **docker-compose-all** after stopping the first one.
+In some cases, you may get **container conflict errors** when switching between docker projects; like debugging **docker-compose-mvc** first then start debugging **docker-compose-public** after stopping the first one.

 <img src="images/development-docker-mvc/docker-container-conflict.png" alt="docker-cs-configuration"  style="zoom:100%;" />

 This occurs because the mvc container is still alive even if you stop debugging.
-To avoid container conflicts, you need to **Clean** the solution (right click to docker project and clean option) to remove the container completely before running the **docker-compose-all** which uses common containers.
+To avoid container conflicts, you need to **Clean** the solution (right click to docker project and clean option) to remove the container completely before running the **docker-compose-public** which uses common containers like mvc container.